learn-co-curriculum/angular-concepts-readme/README.md

 ### One-way data-binding

 Imagine you have a form input, asking for the user's name.
 You've also got a `<h2>` tag below, that you want to populate to say "Hey, {name}!".
 Wouldn't it be neat if this `<h2>` tag could update as the user types in their name?
 This is called one-way data-binding.
 The model (our user's name) is updated and our view is updated to reflect the change to our model.

+For example, you'd use one-way data-binding when you've got a search box - the user can type in their search query and the title can change to "Results for: {searchQuery}" - pretty cool!

 [Here's an example of one-way data-binding.](https://jsfiddle.net/6z6d5b7x/)